idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/RadialReturnStressUpdate.md

 the expense of global solves and discarded time steps.
 An alternative to the material time step limiter is "substepping", which subdivides the current time step into substeps which are solved sequentially within `ComputeMultipleInelasticStress`.

-To enabled substepping, the user needs to set the `use_substepping` parameter to `INCREMENT_BASED`, `ERROR_BASED`, or `ADAPTIVE`.
+To enabled substepping, the user needs to set the `use_substepping` parameter to `INCREMENT_BASED` or `ERROR_BASED`.
 Note, not all inelastic models support substepping, but it is expected that this capability to be gradually extended to more models.

 `INCREMENT_BASED` substepping calculates the number of substeps by comparing the effective elastic strain increment to the `max_inelastic_increment` and using